|Nutrition Facts (per serving)|

 It all begins with a short infusion of traditional spices in a trio of creams.
 This includes a shot of Kerrygold, a favorite Irish cream liqueur on the market.
 The coconut milk gives it a great tropical flair, which really plays off the rum in the finished drink.

 Once the infusion is done (give yourself a few hours), the cocktail comes together quickly.
-Just pour your favorite aged rum into a glass of chilled black tea, then top it off with the spiced cream.
+Just pour your favorite aged rum into a glass of chilled black tea (Ceylon is recommended), then top it off with the spiced cream.
 You will find that this is a true delight and a cocktail you won't be able to keep to yourself.

-Mix Kerrygold Irish Cream, sweetened condensed milk, and coconut milk together with clove, vanilla, and anise and allow to sit for 2 to 3 hours.
+Mix Irish cream, coconut milk, and sweetened condensed milk together with clove, vanilla, and anise, and allow to sit for 2 to 3 hours.
 Strain the spices using a fine mesh strainer.

-When it's time to serve, pour the tea and rum into a tall glass with ice.
+When it's time to serve, pour the rum and tea into a tall glass with ice.

 Slowly pour 3 ounces of the infused cream to create a floating layer on top of the drink.